Introduction to Stats Homework

 So, why would I write another statistical software package?

-Every feature of Stats Homework was designed with one goal in mind: to facilitate students’ engagement and learning in their first statistics course(s).
-To be specific, Stats Homework was designed to help students verify the results of the hand-written problems that they complete in their statistics class (i.e., to help with their statistics homework).
-I believe that using professional statistical packages such as SAS®, SPSS®, or R in a student’s first statistics course has three undesirable features:
+Every feature of Stats Homework was designed with one goal in mind: to facilitate students’ engagement and learning in basic statistics courses.
+I believe that using professional statistical packages such as SAS®, SPSS®, or R is undesirable for three reasons:

 - Professional packages tend to be expensive and limited in distribution on one’s campus.
 Even with academic discounts, the professional packages are still relatively expensive for students to purchase.
 If they cannot purchase their own copy, then students have to do their work in computer labs that often have limited availability.